CognizantOpenSource/maqs-java/docs/MAQS_1/VS_Code.md

 code --install-extension vscjava.vscode-gradle
 code --install-extension vscjava.vscode-java-pack
 ```
+* If the JDK fails to install, rerun that command

 3. VS Code should now be installed in your machine
 4. Open VS code
-5. Click the extensions button
+5. Click the extensions button:
    ![alt text](../resources/installationImages/vsCode/ExtensionsButton.png)